surol/speedtest-cli/README.md

 speedtest.net CLI
 =================

-This a simple command line client to speedtest.net
+This a simple command line client to speedtest.net written in Go.

+It is a direct port from https://github.com/sivel/speedtest-cli written in Python.
+It lacks some of the features though, e.g. `-mini` and `-share` options are not supported

 Installation
 ------------